YongoDavid/Demo-2024/README.md

 1:55am and after trying and trying to fix all the screens to work properly for my E project the design is 80% done

-Now moving on to funactionality for My Hiit project
+Now moving on to funactionality for My Hiit project Today is a new day ,and i have to continue with the functionality of the e-markket project